Sheep-y/Modnix/DESIGN_DOC.md

     2. For mods that have the same id, find highest version, then find latest modified, then find largest, finally just find the first.
     3. The remaining duplicates are disabled and removed from resolution.
 2. Manually disabled mods are disabled and removed from resolution.
-3. AppVer is checked for each mod.
+3. Modnix, PPML, and Phoenix Point requirements are checked for each mod.
 If out of range, disable and removed from resolution.
 4. Requires are checked for each mod.
 If missing any requirement, disable and removed from resolution.
 5. Conflicts are checked for each mod.
 Targetted mods are disabled and removed from resolution.
 6. Mods are ordered by LoadsAfter and LoadsBefore.
 Conflicts cause the rule to be ignored.